liborty/TokenCrypt/README.md

 ## Releases Log

+**9Dec21** - Added option -c for cleaning up archive and keys by removing direcories and files which are no longer in the input directory.

-**8Dec21** - Added option -u for updating compressed encrypted archives.
+**8Dec21** - Added option -u to `ncrpt` for updating compressed encrypted archives.

 **29Nov21** - Added recognition of some well known compressed formats by their extensions, to avoid compressing them again (speed up).
 Fixed silent cleaning up of temp files.
 Added some minor clarifications to this file (README.md).
 Added timing to `crptest`.
 This should be a stable version now.
 Enjoy!